 A communication exchange with the museum enabled the implementation of our concepts as well as the progress and improvements.

-Watch the full teaser video.
+Watch the full teaser video on Vimeo.

 Tools: Unity 3D, Cinema 4D, Vuforia, Xcode